Academic Calendar 2024-2025

 Offering Faculty: Faculty of Arts and Science

-NOTE ENGL 161 is offered in the Fall term, and is linked to ENGL 162, which is offered in the Winter; although students are encouraged to enroll in both 161 and 162, these are separate courses that can be taken on their own.
+A study of the Elements of Fiction (plot, conflict, character, setting, viewpoint, language, tone, and theme) in a selection of short stories and novels written in the twentieth century.
+This course will equip students with a critical vocabulary for reading, interpreting, and writing about modern and contemporary prose fiction.
+NOTE ENGL 161 is offered in the Fall term, and is linked to ENGL 162, which is offered in the Winter; although students are encouraged to enrol in both 161 and 162, these are separate courses that can be taken on their own.

 Learning Hours: 120 (36 Lecture, 84 Private Study)